bainbridge/health_share/index.md

 Where I'm coming from
 -
-I believe that supporting universal health coverage -- which specifically 1) is financed by a single payer  & 2) prioritizes preventative health care & focuses on the social determinants of health -- is the most appropriate way to tackle the public health issues facing the United States.
+I believe that supporting universal health coverage -- which specifically 1) is financed by a single payer, 2) prioritizes preventative health care, & 3) focuses on the social determinants of health -- is the most appropriate way to tackle the public health issues facing the United States.
 I am open to other ideas, though!

 Why it's personal
 -